Wayside School Gets a Little Stranger

-Wayside School Gets a Little Stranger is a 1995 children's short story cycle novel by American author Louis Sachar, and the third book in his Wayside School series.
+Wayside School Gets a Little Stranger is a 1995 children's short story cycle novel written by an American author, Louis Sachar, and is the third book in his Wayside School series.
 In the book, while the teacher on the 30th story of Wayside School, Mrs. Jewls, goes on maternity leave, her students must deal with multiple problematic substitute teachers.